This appendix contains these topics:

 To create a raw partition, you must first generate an extended partition and a logical partition.
 An extended partition points to raw space on the disk that can be assigned multiple logical partitions for database files.
 An extended partition also avoids the four-partition limit by letting you define large numbers of logical partitions to accommodate applications using the Oracle Database server.
 Logical partitions can then be given symbolic link names to free up drive letters.

-On Windows Vista, Windows Server 2008, and Windows Server 2008 R2, create primary partitions and logical drives in extended partitions by selecting the New Simple Volume option.
+On Windows Vista, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2, create primary partitions and logical drives in extended partitions by selecting the New Simple Volume option.
 To create a raw device, select Do not assign a drive letter or drive path.
 To mount the raw device, assign and remove a drive letter.
 Do not use spanned volumes or striped volumes.
 These options will convert the volume to a dynamic disk.
 Automatic Storage Management does not support dynamic disks.

 You can use